Skip to main content

 Abstract

-Frank Ringgold Blake (1875-1962) was a professor of languages at Johns Hopkins University.
+Frank Ringgold Blake (1875-1962) was a professor of Semitic languages at Johns Hopkins University.
 Collection consists of two hand-written notebooks (1920-1925) containing notes on Semitic language and history.

 Immediate Source of Acquisition